 It’s beginning to look a lot like bonus season as both Christmas and the end of the year quickly approach.
 While everyone enjoys the extra bonus money for the holidays, many people get very upset because they believe their bonuses are taxed at a higher tax rate.
+But what about how supplemental income impacts your taxes?

 Similarly, many people avoid cashing out their vacation hours at the end of the year because they believe the vacation hours are taxed at a higher rate when they’re paid out, too.
 Luckily, these types of extra income aren’t actually taxed at a higher tax rate.
 They just seem like they are.
 It’s all part of the weird process known as the supplemental tax rate (sometimes called supplemental income tax).